xtreme-sameer-vohra/medical-transcription.io/README.md

 ## Getting Started
 To use the VoiceAI Transcriber:
 1. Open the application in a Chrome version greater than v127 or chrome Canary.
-   a.
-Download and install Chrome with built-in AI(Dev / Canary).
+   1. Download and install Chrome with built-in AI(Dev / Canary).
-   b.
-Go to chrome://flags/#prompt-api-for-gemini-nano and enable the Prompt API for Gemini Nano option.
+   1. Go to chrome://flags/#prompt-api-for-gemini-nano and enable the Prompt API for Gemini Nano option.
-   c.
-Go to chrome://flags/#optimization-guide-on-device-model and turn on the Enables optimization guide on device option.
+   1. Go to chrome://flags/#optimization-guide-on-device-model and turn on the Enables optimization guide on device option.
-   d.
-Go to chrome://components/ and check or download the latest version of Optimization Guide On Device Model.
+   1. Go to chrome://components/ and check or download the latest version of Optimization Guide On Device Model.
 2. Click **Start Recording** to begin recording your voice input.
 3. Click **Stop Recording** once you are done speaking.
 4. The transcription of your speech will appear in the **Transcription** section.